jo3-l/notes/history/civil-rights-in-us/13th-amendment.md

 # 13th Amendment

+> [!quote]
-> "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction".
+> Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.

 The Thirteenth Amendment to the Constitution of the United States -- signed into law in 1865 following the conclusion of the Civil War -- formally abolished slavery.
 It was also the first direct mention of slavery in the Constitution.